SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

 Identifiers starting with underscore ('custom-names') are reserved for special purposes like internal use for debugging.
 The identifier length is limited (<=63 characters).

-Module names on a SEC Node and parameter names within a module must not differ when uppercase letters are replaced by their lowercase counterparts, i.e. though names may contain uppercase letters, they need to be unique, when lowercased.
+Albeit names MUST be compared/stored case sensitive, names in each scope need to be unique when lowercased.
+The scopes are:

+- module names on a SEC Node (including the group entries of those modules)
+- accessible names of a module (including the group entries of those parameters) (each module has its own scope)
+- properties
+- names of elements in a struct (each struct has its own scope)
+- names of variants in an enum (each enum has its own scope)
+- names of qualifiers

+SECoP defined names are usually lowercase, though that is not a restriction (esp. not for module names).

 A SEC node might implement custom messages for debugging purposes, which are not part of the standard.
 Custom messages start with an underscore or might just be